yukikotakahata/1701QCA-Assesment3/journal/journal.md

 What techniques, approaches, skills, or information did you find useful from other sources (such as the related projects you identified earlier)?

+-Coding resources in the web resources were useful to find out how to  the valuables and the swicthes.
+Soldering skill is very interesting to me because it will bring enoumous posibility to my project.
+But I need more time to learn it.

 What parts of your project do you feel are novel?
 This is IMPORTANT to help justify a key component of the assessment rubric.

+-I think my project is novel in many ways.  there is no kind music instrument like this to learn the tones in fun ways.  it is epoch-making that you can get the upper and lower pitches according to your body position.
+Also, as a gym ball, it encourages  cheers the exercise by music.
+Unfortunately Microbit can not store the musicdata, but it is great if I could put the data in.
+Also, I have not seen the gym ball like with adorable feature.

 What might be an interesting extension of this project?
 In what other contexts might this project be used? --->

+-For futute, the gym ball movement can link to the big screen or TV etc, Buddy B can travel anywhere in Google street Map, or in Facetime etc. Also the system will allow to connect the other Buddy B on the network.
+So they can have a exercise party anywhere in the world!